Erdiko/user-admin/CONTRIBUTING.md

   cd scripts
   ./install-db.sh

+  exit

+Your environment is ready to go.
+Now create an entry in your etc hosts file for your new domain, http://erdiko.local/ and you're in business.

+To login use the following credentials.

+user: erdiko@arroyolabs
+pass: passowrd

+After you login, click around and try to figure out how to update your password.

 *Angular*

 Set up to use the ngx-user-admin repo for local development using NPM link.

   docker exec -it erdiko_users_angular /bin/bash
   cd /code/scripts/dev